 After graduation Ted became interested in building science and energy efficiency and received a certificate in renewable energy/energy efficiency from Greenfield Community College.
 At GCC he was very involved with a design project to improve the heating and ventilation systems for a 1,000 sq ft greenhouse which is used to demonstrate energy efficient technologies on campus.

 His interest in building science and energy efficiency redirected his career path to high performance buildings.
 Ted completed an internship at the Northeast Sustainable Energy Association (NESEA) which led to starting with Petersen Engineering in the spring of 2015.
-Ted is a Engineer-in-Training (E.I.T.) and LEED® Accredited Professional.
+Ted is a Engineer-in-Training (E.I.T.), LEED® Accredited Professional, and a Certified Passive House Consultant.

 “I enjoy working at Petersen Engineering because there is a commitment to improve building performance on every project that we do.
 Working here, I am exposed to a wide variety of project types, new design approaches and endless opportunities to learn new skills.”